 C8.
-Entrance exams A. Does your institution make use of Sa first-year, degree-seeking applicant st scores in admis sion decisions fo r first-time, If yes, place check marks in the appropriate Fall 2020. riate boxes b elow to reflect ye our institution's po olicies for use in admission for ADMISSION Require Recommend Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests $\boxtimes$ B. If your institution will make use of the applicants for Fall 2020 please indicate will be used in the admissions process): ACT with writing required ACT with writing recommended.
-X ACT with or without writing acceptions. which ONE IC O A TD 1 · · · · · · · · · · · · · · · · · · · 1 •
+Entrance exams A. Does your institution make use of SA first-year, degree-seeking applicant est scores in admis sion decisions fo r first-time, If yes, place check marks in the appropr Fall 2020. iate boxes b elow to reflect y our institution's po olicies for use in admission for ADMISSION Require Recommend Require for Consider If Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests Some Submitted B. If your institution will make use of the applicants for Fall 2020 please indicate will be used in the admissions process): which ONE ACT with writing required ACT with writing recommended.
+X ACT with or without writing accept ed If your institution will make use of the S SAT in admi ission decisions for first-time, first- year, degree-seel king applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):
+SAT with Essay component required

-\\\ SAT with Essay component required
+SAT with ESSAY component recommended

-SAT with ESSAY component recommended X SAT with or without ESSAY component accepted
+X SAT with or without ESSAY component accepted